-It is valuable to compare our autoregressive results to measurements made using standard strongly-parameterized models, in order to identify regions where strongly-parameterized models may fail to capture features in the data and to guide the iterative development of improved models going forward.
-In the bottom panel of Fig.~\ref{fig:lnm1}, we compare our autoregressive model of the binary merger rate (blue) with results obtained under \textsc{PowerLaw+Peak} model~\cite{Talbot2018} presented in Ref.~\cite{O3b-pop}.
+It is valuable to compare our autoregressive results to measurements made using standard strongly parameterized models, in order to identify regions where strongly parameterized models may fail to capture features in the data and to guide the iterative development of improved models going forward.
+In the bottom panel of Fig.~\ref{fig:lnm1}, we compare our autoregressive model of the binary merger rate (blue) with results obtained under the \textsc{PowerLaw+Peak} model~\cite{Talbot2018} presented in Ref.~\cite{O3b-pop}.
 Both models identify an excess of mergers near $35\,M_\odot$, and both measure approximately consistent merger rates near $10\,M_\odot$.
 We see two signs of tension, however.
-First, the \textsc{PowerLaw+Peak} model otherwise adopts a single unbroken power law; in order to match the merger rate at both low $(10\,M_\odot)$ and high $(\geq 30\,M_\odot)$ masses, it is therefore forced to overestimate the merger rate in the $15-30\,M_\odot$ range.
-This is consistent with the \textit{downward} perturbation identified by spline-based methods in this region~\cite{Edelman2022a,O3b-pop,Edelman2022b,Farah2023}; this downward perturbation may not be caused by a local minima in the mass spectrum, but just a flattening of the power law index at lower masses.
+First, the \textsc{PowerLaw+Peak} model otherwise adopts a single unbroken power law; in order to match the merger rate at both low $(10\,M_\odot)$ and high $(\geq 30\,M_\odot)$ masses, it is therefore forced to overestimate the merger rate in the $15$-$30\,M_\odot$ range.
+This result is consistent with the \textit{downward} perturbation identified by spline-based methods in this region~\cite{Edelman2022a,O3b-pop,Edelman2022b,Farah2023}; this downward perturbation may not be caused by a local minima in the mass spectrum, but just a flattening of the power-law index at lower masses.